mrlarssen/ansible-mpich2-raspbian/README.md

 This is an ansible playbook for installing MPICH2 on a raspbian cluster.
+With small changes to the paths the yaml file, this can be used for any OS as long as python and gcc is present on the servers.

 Prerequisites:
 Public/private key authentication between your client and the servers (as root)